 After the stinging disappointment of Pumori, it was clear the only way to enjoy this expedition game was to cut loose, stop taking our previously lofty Himalayan objectives -- and ourselves -- too seriously.
-The North American and European mountaineering scene of the 1980s was so self-conscious and hubris-soaked as to be an over-the-top Narcissus-ville.
+The North American and European mountaineering scenes of the 1980s were so self-conscious and hubris-soaked as to be caricatures of Narcissism.
 The Puget Sound region was rife with stuffy young climbers, putting on airs, boasting about their weekly brushes with death, trying to out-cool one another with head games and flamboyant media manipulations.
-It was like some Monty Python skit about the Ministry of Silly Walks, with all the characters addled by oxygen debt.
+It was like some Monty Python skit about the Ministry of Silly Walks, with all the characters moving in fast-mo and addled by oxygen debt.

 So we sought a far different soul vector for this Cordillera Real Expedition.
 Something leaner, cleaner, lighter in spirit.
 Here's where we got our team's official name, the one we put on our new T shirts with a breezy Vapor Wave logo: